pompeucosta/PhishingMessageDetection/README.md

 We use the model, alongside another ML model, that detects phishing URLs, made by our collegue Rafael Pinto, to detect phishing messages and URLs on discord servers.
 For that, we developed a [discord bot](https://github.com/pompeucosta/AAS_Discord_Bot).

+This project was developed as part of a university project.

 ## Authors
 This model was developed and trained by Pompeu Costa and João Mourão.